 It is the view of Ideas for Ears that the following will make things substantially easier:

 Awareness of hearing & deafness

 The on-going battle to improve awareness of hearing and deafness must continue.
 We need to achieve better understanding and delivery of communication inclusion and hearing access across public services, workplaces and society generally.

-Masks that are safe & communication-friendly
+Face coverings that are safe & communication-friendly

 Use of digital tools

 There must be improved awareness and use of speech recognition apps to deliver live subtitling in face-to-face situations.
 There must also be more investment made in developing these tools so they do a better, faster and and more reliable job.

 The requirement of these tools when used to support live conversations is far more demanding than when they are used for dictation or to create captions that will later be added to a video.